 \section{C~O~N~C~L~U~S~I~O~N~S}

 The \cite{Matern60} covariance provides a parsimonious, three-parameter, characterization of stationary and isotropic geological and geophysical univariate Gaussian fields.
 While it has enjoyed choice application over the years, no truly pragmatic framework existed for the analysis of finite, sampled spatial data sets, including those with irregular boundaries or missing grid points.
 To recover the diagnostic Mat\'ern parameters of variance, smoothness, and range, exact space-based likelihood methods are almost always impractical or computationally out of reach.
 Spectral-domain likelihood approximations introduced by \cite{Whittle54} hold the advantage of computational and statistical efficiency, but their parameter estimation bias has been an ongoing cause for concern, especially for incompletely and irregularly bounded sampled fields.
 The debiased spatial Whittle likelihood of \cite{Guillaumin+2022} correctly accounts for edge effects and data omission by blurring the spectral density function in a manner that is both exact and fast.
-We show its efficacy in recovering Mat\'ern covariance parameters on synthetically generated and actually observed geophysical fields.
-A quasi- or pseudo-likelihood, the debiased Whittle likelihood indifferently ignores wave vector correlations during parameter estimation.
-We show here how to calculate these interactions, exactly, and how to include them to derive the full parameter estimation covariance matrix.
-Only when these are properly acknowledged do we produce reliable uncertainty estimates, as we validate experimentally.
-Our final addition to complete the theory involves a test for the epistemic appropriateness of the Mat\'ern model, against which possible non-stationary, an-isotropic, non-Gaussian departures from the null hypothesis can get evaluated.
+We showed its efficacy in recovering Mat\'ern covariance parameters on synthetically generated and actually observed geophysical fields.
+A quasi- or pseudo-likelihood, the debiased Whittle likelihood is indifferent to wave vector correlations during parameter estimation.
+We showed how to calculate these interactions, exactly, and how to include them to derive the full parameter estimation covariance matrix.
+Only when these are properly acknowledged do we produce reliable uncertainty estimates, as we validated experimentally.
+Our final addition to complete the theory involves a test for the epistemic appropriateness of the Mat\'ern model, against which possible non-stationary, an-isotropic, non-Gaussian departures from the null-hypothesis can be evaluated.